Salesforce to Redshift: The Complete Integration Guide

 Importing Data to Redshift

-If you haven’t prepared the tables for the data in Redshift, you need to create the tables first.
-For example, you can execute the following statement to create a table for Salesforce Accounts (note that your Account object may have custom fields, not included in this statement):
+If you haven’t prepared the tables for the data in Redshift, you need to create them first.

 CREATE TABLE "Account" (